LGoodDatePicker/LGoodDatePicker/README.md

 # LGoodDatePicker
-Java 8 Swing Date Picker.
+Java Swing Date Picker.
 Easy to use, good looking, nice features, and localized.

 ## News:

+* The [LGoodDatePicker Backport](https://github.com/LGoodDatePicker/LGoodDatePicker/releases/tag/v5.3.2-Backport) was released on 4 May 2016.
+With this release, the library can now be used in projects which are built for the older Java versions, Java 6 and Java 7.

 * [LGoodDatePicker 5.2.3](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was added [to Maven Central](http://mvnrepository.com/artifact/com.github.lgooddatepicker/LGoodDatePicker).